MDM Dictionary

 13. Manage nested elements parameters if required.
 It is available only in the desktop application.

-17. Translate dictionary into other languages if required.
+16. Translate dictionary into other languages if required.
 It is available only in the desktop application.
-For details about setting up multilingual options of repository contents and system in general, see the Setting Up Multilingual Options
+For details about setting up multilingual options of repository contents and system in general, see the Setting Up Multilingual Options section.

-For details about working with MDM dictionaries see Working with Dictionary section.
+For details about working with MDM dictionaries see the Working with Dictionary section.

 See also: